voedger/voedger-internals/server/design/orch.md

   - problemCtxErrOnce. `sync.Once` to ensure problemCtx is closed only once
   - vvmShutCtx.
 Closed when VVM should be stopped (`Shutdown()` is called outside)
   - vvmShutCtxOnce. `sync.Once` to close `vvmShutCtx` only once
   - servicesShutCtx.
-Closed when VVM services should be stopped (but LeadershipMonitor) (that should be context for services: servicesShutCtx closed -> services pipeline is stopped)
+Closed when VVM services should be stopped (but LeadershipMonitor) (that should be context for services: servicesShutCtx closed -> services pipeline is stopped.
+Closed when `Shutdown()` is called outside)
   - monitorShutCtx.
 Closed after all services are stopped and LeadershipMonitor should be stopped
   - shutdownedCtx.
 Closed after all (services and LeadershipMonitor) is stopped